 By avoiding sex when the signs of herpes are present, and by using condoms with sexual partners between outbreaks, the chance of passing on herpes is reduced.
-Taking daily oral antivirals, known as suppressive treatment (see page 12), as well as using condoms, makes the chances of passing on herpes extremely low.
+Taking daily oral antivirals, known as suppressive treatment (see page 15), as well as using condoms, makes the chances of passing on herpes extremely low.

 It is highly unlikely that HSV will be passed on to other people by the sharing of towels or toilet seats.
 Outside the body the virus cannot survive for more than a few seconds.
-The virus is killed by the use of soap and water.
+The virus is killed by the use of soap and water (please do not put soap on your genitals).